mehulagg/gitlab/doc/ci/pipelines/index.md

     value: "staging"  # Deploy to staging by default
     description: "The deployment target.
 Change this variable to 'canary' or 'production' if needed."
 ```

+This feature does not work with job-level variables.

 ### Run a pipeline by using a URL query string